Rafael-Praxedes/Sort-Algorithms/README.md

 ### Running all input files
 Follow the below steps to running the program:
-	1 - Open a new treminal on folder "Sort-Algorithms"
+	1. Open a new treminal on folder "Sort-Algorithms"
-	2 - If exceutable file "sortingAlgorithms" does not exist, execute the command "make" 3 - Execute the python script "run.py", choosing the sorting method 3.1 - Selection sort: python3 run.py selection
+	2. If exceutable file "sortingAlgorithms" does not exist, execute the command "make"
+	3. Execute the python script "run.py", choosing the sorting method 3.1.
+Selection sort: python3 run.py selection
-		3.2 - Insertion sort: python3 run.py insertion
+		3.2.
+Insertion sort: python3 run.py insertion

 ### Running specific input file
 Follow the below steps to running the program:
-	1 - Open a new treminal on folder "Sort-Algorithms"
+	1. Open a new treminal on folder "Sort-Algorithms"
-	2 - Execute the command "make" to compile source files 3 - Execute the command "./sortingAlgorithms <method> <inputFile> <outputFile>" 3.1 - Selection sort: ./sortingAlgorithms selection num.1000.1.in num.1000.1.out 3.2 - Insertion sort: ./sortingAlgorithms insertion num.1000.1.in num.1000.1.out
+	2. Execute the command "make" to compile source files
+	3. Execute the command "./sortingAlgorithms <method> <inputFile> <outputFile>" 3.1.
+Selection sort: ./sortingAlgorithms selection num.1000.1.in num.1000.1.out 3.2.
+Insertion sort: ./sortingAlgorithms insertion num.1000.1.in num.1000.1.out

-## Funções de Complexidade
+## Complexity functions

 ### Selection Sort